guqiong96/Lvllm/README.md

 4. Only supports max_num_batched_tokens: 1024

+5. Only supports single-card inference (support for multi-GPU tensor parallelism (TP) and pipeline parallelism (PP) inference will be available from 2025-11-1)

 ## Installation Steps

 ### 1. Install CUDA 12.9  ( Attention to 50 series GPUs https://github.com/guqiong96/Lvllm/issues/5 ）